2hwk/Q2K/README.md

 First the program pulls matrix col/row pins from config.h, keycode data from keymap.c and template data from [keyboard].h (after exhaustively searching for exactly which [keyboard].h header file contains the layout information).

-It then converts the keycodes and templates to keyplus notation (KC_RIGHT -> rght) and outputs a .yaml file that is compatible with keyplus firmware, as well as other keyplus format based keyboard firmware GUI builders.
+It then converts the keycodes and templates to keyplus notation (KC_RIGHT -> rght) and outputs a single layout.yaml file that is compatible with keyplus firmware, as well as other keyplus format based keyboard firmware GUI builders.

-## Keyplus

-Disregarding keyplus's unique wireless capabilities, the first major difference with keyplus is your layout does NOT need to be baked into the firmware at compile time and layouts can be updated without recompiling firmware or even flashing into bootloader mode.

-This paradigm shift can be initially hard to wrap your head around, as it is possible to update layouts without updating firmware, and update firmware without updating layouts.
-Treat the two as seperate entities in the case of keyplus.
-For example, a side effect of this is that boards which use the same microcontroller (32u4, 32u2, etc) can use the same BLANK hex file (no layout baked).

-The second major difference is how layouts are defined.
-All (non-wireless) settings, matrix mapping data and keycode data are all in the one file, a layout .yaml file.
-As previously stated, all the settings in this .yaml file can be updated WITHOUT putting your keyboard into bootloader mode.
-Advanced features involving custom functions (as in QMK) may require recompiling firmware however, so there is a limit to what can adjusted on the fly.

-This utility will generate this layout.yaml file automatically for you, however if you don't already have a precompiled hex, you will need to compile a firmware hex file.
-(Read the keyplus readme for more details.)

-## Limitations
+### Limitations

-There are several inherent limitations with this bridging utility that you should be aware of.
+There are several inherent limitations with this conversion utility that you should be aware of.

-###Keyplus
+####Keyplus

 Firstly, keyplus currently ONLY supports atmega and xmega based mcus.
 32a and cortex-m4 ARM based keyboards will NOT work with keyplus and thus is not supported by q2k.